Dan O'Leary (American football)

-Daniel Edward O'Leary (born September 1, 1977) is an American former professional football long snapper and tight end.
+Daniel Edward O'Leary (born September 1, 1977) is an American former professional football player who was a long snapper and tight end.
 He played for the Buffalo Bills, New York Giants and Pittsburgh Steelers of the National Football League (NFL).
-He played college football at the University of Notre Dame and was selected in the sixth round of the 2001 NFL draft with the 195th overall pick.
+He played college football for the Notre Dame Fighting Irish and was selected in the sixth round of the 2001 NFL draft with the 195th overall pick.